Pulecz/ejsonpass/README.md

 # Usage

-Run the script with some ssh key in ssh-agent loaded:
+Run the script with some ssh key in ssh-agent loaded (ssh-add):

-3 modes:
-* --init|-i:
-	* For first time setup only, requires path to some public ssh-key

-* --write|-w:
-	* requires the key to save the password under

-* --read|-r:
-	* requires the key to read from passwords
+On first run provide path to parameter after flag -k, this key will be needed to access the DB.

+During first run you can also provide -w and key of the first password.

+Then use -r and -w KEY with the ssh-agent in shell loaded.